 When you get a sad or irritable feeling after consensual sex, you may have postcoital dysphoria (PCD).
 This is commonly referred to as “post-sex blues.”
-This happens when you feel a range of negative feelings after wanted sexual activity.
+This happens when you feel a range of negative feelings after desired sexual activity.
 You can feel a range of emotions including sadness, irritability, agitation, anxiety, and depression after sex with a partner.

 What Is Postcoital Dysphoria?